-☐ Open the Advanced > Industrial Protocols > OPC UA Server dialog. ☐ Click the → button.
-The dialog displays the Create window. ☐ Enter the name USER in the User name field. ☐ Click the Ok button. ☐ In the Password field, enter a password in this example, we give the user a $\ \square$ In the Access role column, select th e readOnly item.
+☐ Open the Advanced > Industrial Protocols > OPC UA Server dialog. ☐ Click the button.
+The dialog displays the Create window. ☐ Enter the name USER in the User name field. ☐ Click the Ok button. ☐ In the Password field, enter a password In this example, we give the user accord ☐ In the Access role column, select the rea adOnly item.
 Save the changes temporarily.
-To The dialog displays the To apply the do this, click the button. changes, restart the OPC/UA server.
-Restart now? window.
-To apply the changes, click the Ye The dialog displays the OPC UA u enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. users add USER Create the OPC UA user account USER. opc-ua users modify USER password Enter NEW password: (SECRET) Confirm NEW password: (SECRET) Enter and confirm the password SECRET for the OPC UA user account USER.
-Enter a password of at least 6 characters. opc-ua users modify USER access-role read-only Assign the access role readOnly to the OPC UA user account USER. opc-ua users enable USER Activate the user account USER. show opc-ua users Display the user accounts that are set up. le Status user read-only [x]
+To do the same of the s his, click the v button. nges, restart the OPC/UA server.
+Restart now? window. ☐ To apply the changes, click the Yes but The dialog displays the OPC UA user a enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. users add USER Create the OPC UA user account USER.
+Enter NEW password: (SECRET) Enter and confirm the password SECRET for the OPC UA user account USER.
+Enter a password of at least 6 characters.
+Assign the access role readOnly to the OPC UA user account user . opc-ua users enable USER Activate the user account USER. show opc-ua users Display the user accounts that are set up.
+User Name Access-Role user read-only